ABORTION AND PERSONHOOD

 However, my objective here is to challenge the logical consistency of pro-choice views which dehumanize the prenate and deny its rightful status as a person.

 Are you a person?
 If you are reading and understanding this article, you certainly are.
-However, what if someone looking at these letters was only a Mandarin speaker and cannot for the life of him understand what I am communicating?
-Is he not a person?
+However, what if someone looking at these letters was only a Mandarin speaker and cannot for the life of them understand what I am communicating?
+Are they not a person?
 No answer is necessary.

 So you are a person and so am I. Since we have established the scientific fact that human beings exist at conception onward, our question becomes: when does a human being become a human person?

 First of all, is there such a thing as a human non-person?
-Besides the prenate, are there any others?
-To pre-empt a possible argument regarding euthanasia of comatose or otherwise irreversibly incapacitated humans: It does not follow to refer to ending a specifically and awfully brain-damaged human's vitals and justifying that the developing human being in the womb is not a person in any case.
+Besides the prenate, are there any others (Pro-lifers claim a moral high ground in comparing abortion to slavery.
+I find this lacking, but slaves would indeed be considered human non-persons)?
+To pre-empt a possible argument regarding euthanasia of comatose or otherwise irreversibly incapacitated humans: It is illogical to refer to ending a specifically and awfully brain-damaged human person's vitals and then using that to justify that the developing human being in the womb is not a person in any case.
 Another red herring argument employed here is that a corpse is a human, as if this is a relevant critique.
-Decomposing bodies, however, are incomparable to a constantly developing prenate.
-If there were a valid comparison, why does the prenate have to be killed in abortion?
+Decomposing bodies, however, are incomparable to a constantly developing prenatal body.
+Indeed, after abortion, the prenate becomes a corpse.

 Second, how and why does location decide personhood?
 Why is the prenatal human not a person, not even until leaving the mother's womb?
 And why does it become such the moment after?